 Working capital finance could be provided only through Musharkah financing.
 Amount invested by the Financier, will be treated as its’ share of investment.
 Financier’s share in profit should not exceed the percentage of its investment.

-Banking Mudarabah for Other Islamic Modes:
+Mudaraba with Other Islamic Modes:

 - Under the principle of Mudarabah, customer is an Investor and bank is the manager of funds deposited by the customer.